GregoryShen/11-Azure_stuff/Publisher-Subscriber pattern.md

 Pub/sub messaging has the following benefits:

 * It decouples subsystems that still need to communicate.
 Subsystems can be managed independently, and messages can be properly managed even if one or more receivers are offline.
 * It increases scalability and improves responsiveness of the sender.
 The sender can quickly send a single message to the input channel, then return to its core processing responsibilities.
-The messaging infrastructure is responsible ensuring messages are delivered to the interested subscribers.
+The messaging infrastructure is responsible for ensuring messages are delivered to the interested subscribers.
 * It improves reliability.
 Asynchronous messaging helps applications continue to run smoothly under increased loads and handle intermittent failures more effectively.
 * It allows for deferred or scheduled processing.
 Subscribers can wait to pick up messages until off-peak hours, or messages can be routed or processed according to a specific schedule.
 * It enables simpler integration between systems using different platforms, programming languages, or communication protocols, as well as between on-premises systems and applications running in the cloud.